joelgrus/drunken-avenger/content/building-a-stupid-data-product-part-3-a-single-page-app.md

 You can see it up and running
 <a href = "http://joelgrus.com/experiments/science-questions/">here</a>.
+(Fear my mad CSS / design skills.)

-The front-end is totally robust, but the back-end question service is running on an EC2 nano instance, so try to be gentle.
+The front-end should be totally robust, but the back-end question service is running on an EC2 nano instance, so try to be gentle.
+If it dies for some reason, this is what it looks like (or run it yourself locally!):

 ![science quiz]({filename}/images/science_quiz.png)